Inverse Optimization of Convex Risk Functions: Introduction

-To the best of our knowledge, little has been discussed in the literature about inverse optimization for convex risk functions. \cite{Bertsimas:2012aa} considered inverse optimization for a financial application involving the use of coherent risk measures, but they assumed the measure is given a priori and focused on the estimation of parameters characterizing random returns and risk budgets. \cite{Iyengar:2005aa} also applied inverse optimization to estimate parameters of expected returns in a financial problem.
-More generally, inverse optimization methods have been developed for linear programs (\cite{Ahuja:2001aa}, \cite{Dempe:2006aa}), conic programs ( \cite{Iyengar:2005aa}), and convex separable programs ( \cite{Zhang:2010aa}) for estimating the parameters that characterize the programs.
-Early works include also \cite{Burton:1992aa}, \cite{Zhang:1996aa}, and \cite{Hochbaum:2003aa} with a focus on network and combinatorial optimization problems (see \cite{Heuberger:2004aa} for a survey), whereas more recent works include \cite{Schaefer:2009aa} on integer programs, \cite{Chan:2014aa} on multi-objective, \cite{Ghate:2015aa} on countably infinite linear programs, and \cite{Keshavarz:2011aa}, \cite{Bertsimas:2014aa}, \cite{Aswani:2015aa}, and \cite{Mohajerin-Esfahani:2015aa} on various issues related to the observations of multiple responses from an agent solving a parametric optimization problem.
+To the best of our knowledge, little has been discussed in the literature about inverse optimization for convex risk functions. \cite{Bertsimas:2012aa} considered inverse optimization for a financial application involving the use of coherent risk measures, but they assumed that the measure is given a priori and focused instead on the estimation of parameters characterizing random returns and risk budgets. \cite{Iyengar:2005aa} also applied inverse optimization to estimate parameters of expected returns in a financial problem.
+More generally, inverse optimization methods have been developed for linear programs (\cite{Ahuja:2001aa}, \cite{Dempe:2006aa}), conic programs (\cite{Iyengar:2005aa}), and convex separable programs (\cite{Zhang:2010aa}) for estimating the parameters that characterize the programs.
+Early works also include \cite{Burton:1992aa}, \cite{Zhang:1996aa}, and \cite{Hochbaum:2003aa}, who focused on network and combinatorial optimization problems (see \cite{Heuberger:2004aa} for a survey), whereas more recent works include \cite{Schaefer:2009aa} on integer programs, \cite{Chan:2014aa} on multi-objective programs, \cite{Ghate:2015aa} on countably infinite linear programs, \cite{ChanLeeTe2018} on the issue of sub-optimality of an observed solution, and \cite{Keshavarz:2011aa}, \cite{Bertsimas:2014aa}, \cite{Aswani:2015aa}, and \cite{Mohajerin-Esfahani:2015aa} on various issues related to the observations of multiple responses from an agent solving a parametric optimization problem.